110nard0/AirBnB_clone_v2/README.md

     * update - Updates existing attributes an object based on class name and UUID

     * quit - Exits the program (EOF will as well)

+6. Interact with a MySQL database using the commands and customized environment variables:

+##### Environment Variables
+    * HBNB_ENV: running environment.
+It can be “dev” or “test” for the moment (“production” soon!)
+    * HBNB_MYSQL_USER: the username of your MySQL
+    * HBNB_MYSQL_PWD: the password of your MySQL
+    * HBNB_MYSQL_HOST: the hostname of your MySQL
+    * HBNB_MYSQL_DB: the database name of your MySQL
+    * HBNB_TYPE_STORAGE: the type of storage used.
+It can be “file” (using FileStorage) or db (using DBStorage)

 ##### Alternative Syntax